NO HOT DOGS PLEASE!

 “If your dog is showing signs of heat stress like panting, then you can stop somewhere and rest in the shade.
 Wait until that panting slows down a bit before you move on.
 Re-evaluate if you even should be moving on.”

-13 Heat Safety Tips That Could Save A Dog’s Life
+13 Heat Safety Tips That Could Save A Dog’s Life Video

 - Always carry water and make it consistently available to your dog.
 Adding ice cubes can make it even cooler.

 - If your dog begins to show signs of heat stroke, call a vet ASAP.
-Do NOT throw them in a cold bath – see above.
+DO NOT throw them in a cold bath – see above.